0x3333/dagger-jpa/README.md

   </dependency>
 ```

 Despite adding dagger-jpa as a dependency, you need to include the `JpaModule` and `InterceptorModule` in your Dagger Component/Module and annotated your methods using `@Transactional` annotation.
+You must bind the JPA Unit Name and the JPA Properties in some of your modules.

 Also you need to start the `JpaService` before any transactional method is called.